 Choosing the area is very important.
 Real Estate values vary from location to location.
 You cannot expect to get a house in Santa Monica for the same price as you would in Lancaster.
-They are different markets, so knowing your price range can guide you to the areas that fit your criteria.
-In determining an area, factor in how far away it is from your work or if its an investment how far away your primary residence is.
-Make sure you are prepared for the commute or the ability to check on or service the property if you rent it.
+Different cities have unique markets and submarkets.
+Knowing your price range can guide you to the areas that fit your criteria.

 - Proximity to schools